dariotrinchero/cli-tools/README.md

   directories of 255 each, and compares the files with those in `~/Music`
 * `download-music.py` - downloads mp3 audio from a list of YouTube (or other) URLs, removing leading and trailing silence
+* `ergo.py` - made to assist with card game, *Ergo*; outputs a list of atomic proposition which are (dis)proven by a given list of premises (propositional logic sentences)
 * `shortcut.py` - creates cross-platform, browser independent internet shortcut for a URL, based on a .html file, with options to retrieve URL from clipboard, and to use (sanitised) webpage title for shortcut name